FrocketGaming/daily_note_quote/README.md

+This code was created to parse through my ObisidanMD notes to find a random daily quote and daily note for email, using the Github API.

 # Example of a quote output
 ---
 {'author': 'Nisargadatta', 'quote': 'There is only one meditation - the rigorous refusal to harbor thoughts.'}